 - Do NOT include anything that is not explicitly listed above.
-If you believe additional content/sections are needed, contact our office at laspace@lsu.edu to request permission. - Do NOT include the guidelines in your proposal submission.
+If you believe additional content/sections are needed, contact our office at laspace@lsu.edu to request permission. - Do NOT include any portion of these guidelines, including the program guidelines cover, in your proposal submission.